 If You take maintenance medications (for example, for blood pressure, asthma or diabetes), You may want to use the mail order pharmacy to avoid penalties and save money.
 Each mail order prescription can be for up to a 90-day supply of the same medication.
 You cannot combine refills to equal one 90-day supply.
+You pay the Copayment listed in the Schedule of Benefits each time You fill or refill the same medication.

-For International service You may order up to a one-year supply; however, your prescriptions will be delivered to your United States contact address.
-For International Claim questions, You may contact Express Scripts at 1-800-497-4641 with AT&T access code or collect at 614-421-8292.
+For International service You may order up to a one-year supply for just four mail-order Co-payments; however, your prescriptions will be delivered to your United States contact address.
+For International Claim questions, You may contact Express Scripts at

+1-800-497-4641 with AT&T access code or collect at 614-421-8292.